 Tampa Marriott Waterside Hotel

 Make plans to attend the 2015 OHA Annual Meeting in Tampa, Florida.
 The annual meeting attracts a broad range of people and features the best work in the field.
 The meeting enables students and both emerging and established scholars to network and learn valuable skills.
 This year’s theme, “Stories of Social Change and Social Justice,” focuses special attention on the power of oral history to uncover links between political and cultural change and to inspire civic engagement.

 The online program for the 2015 annual meeting is available at 2015 Program.
 You may search the online program by day, time, or person.
 You can also see a daily schedule in grid form this year when you select “Program Calendar” from the menu.
-We will continue to add chairs for sessions and other details to the program throughout the summer.